Hospital Cleaning Best Practices Guide

 - Cleaning and disinfecting: Every area should be properly cleaned and disinfected with the appropriate products and equipment based on policy and procedure.
 Housekeepers should complete all the steps on the cleaning checklist without cutting corners to finish faster.

 - Using the right products: The right products make the difference between something being clean or still remaining soiled.
 Solutions should always be used based on the surfaces being cleaned and how well the product will disinfect, sanitize and clean the area in question.

 - Wearing appropriate protection: Housekeeping staff should always take the proper precautions to protect themselves with personal protective equipment (PPE).
 Washing hands, sanitizing and using protective eyewear and latex gloves are crucial to reducing cross-contamination and the spread of pathogens.

 - Focusing on high-touch surfaces: Always clean high-touch surfaces.
 Even when people do not think they are leaving traces of illness behind, touching surfaces can result in leaving behind microorganisms.
 Make sure to address high-touch surfaces appropriately to reduce the spread of illness.

 - Working from the cleanest to dirtiest areas: Proper cleaning requires the right method to prevent re-soiling areas that have already been cleaned.
 Housekeeping staff should start by sanitizing the cleanest sections before tackling the dirtiest areas to prevent recontamination.

-Contact Corporate Clean Services for Health Care Facility Sanitation
+Contact Corporate Cleaning & Facility Services for Health Care Facility Sanitation

 The cleanliness and safety of every hospital should always adhere to the highest cleaning standards.
 We understand the importance of superior quality control in every medical facility.
 To ensure your health care facility is kept clean and sanitized, trust the experts.
-Contact Corporate Clean Services today for a free quote and discover how good we are at exceeding expectations.
+Contact Corporate Cleaning & Facility Services today for a free quote and discover how good we are at exceeding expectations.